mokrun/SQL-project/README.md

 # SQL-project
 Description and implementation of my university SQL project

 EIE36E Database Systems project:
-\n Database for School Dependencies
+Database for School Dependencies
-\n Author: Artem Makurin
+Author: Artem Makurin

 **Introduction**
 \n This work designs a database that keeps track of school dependencies.
 It is